-The student teacher is an elementary or secondary education student who has completed all education program course work except EDU 401 and EDU 501 (and potentially, EDU 305) as an undergraduate; MAT student teachers take teaching methodology coursework simultaneously with fall student teaching.
+The undergraduate Student Teacher is an elementary or secondary education student who has completed all education program course work except EDU 401 and EDU 501 (and potentially, EDU 305) as an undergraduate.
+Graduate (MAT) Student Teachers take teaching methodology coursework simultaneously with fall student teaching.
 An approved (admitted) Student Teacher has demonstrated in classes and clinical field experiences the abilities and skills that suggest he/she will become a successful teacher.

-Once the student teaching period has begun, the student teacher shall participate in all professional activities that are expected of the cooperating teacher, including (but not limited to) daily instructional preparation and implementation, faculty meetings, special duty assignments, parent-teacher conferences, and in-service workshops.
-Student Teachers may attend IEP Conferences but if they are called upon to comment in these meetings they should clearly state that they are student teachers and name their cooperating teacher as the teacher of record (also the cooperating teacher should be present at the IEP Meeting.).
+Once the student teaching period has begun, the Student Teacher shall participate in all professional activities that are expected of the Cooperating Teacher, including (but not limited to) daily instructional preparation and implementation, faculty meetings, special duty assignments, parent-teacher conferences, and in-service workshops.
+Student Teachers may attend IEP Conferences but if they are called upon to comment in these meetings they should clearly state that they are Student Teachers and name their Cooperating Teacher as the teacher of record (also the Cooperating Teacher should be present at the IEP Meeting.).

-The student teacher shall clearly understand and abide by all rules, regulations, policies and procedures established by the district for the safe operation of its schools.
-In addition student teachers shall comply with any specific requirements or assignments as may be made by the cooperating teacher, cooperating principal, college supervisor, or content field faculty member, and the policies and procedures established for the student teaching program of the college.
+The Student Teacher shall clearly understand and abide by all rules, regulations, policies and procedures established by the district for the safe operation of its schools.
+In addition Student Teachers shall comply with any specific requirements or assignments as may be made by the Cooperating Teacher, cooperating principal, College Supervisor, or content field faculty member, and the policies and procedures established for the student teaching program of the college.

-For the College, the student teacher must:
+For the College, the Student Teacher must: